-The most obvious answer in this circumstance usually has something to do with your core.
+The most obvious answer in this circumstance usually relates to your core.
 It may be that your abdominals, core stabilisers, or back is simply not strong enough.
-But before you think you've found your answer, think of this; sometimes you need to look a little deeper and youíll probably find that itís the way you are doing the exercise: ie your technique or form.
-Having one of our trainers assess you can help diagnose the problem and come up with a solution or alternative.
-We can even find out if it is anything more sinister (which in many cases it can be).
+But before you think you've found your answer, sometimes you need to dig a little deeper.
+You’ll probably find that it’s actually the way you are doing the exercise: ie your technique or form.
+Having one of our trainers assess you can help diagnose the problem and come up with a solution or alternative exercise.
+We can even find out if it is something more sinister at play (which in many cases it can be).

-Solution: try making the exercise easier.
+Solution: Try making the exercise easier.
 This should always be the first step!
-However this does not always mean you look for more support - and by this we mean that machines are not always the answer, Machines can often provide too much support and not necessarily be the first step in progression of an exercise.
-Always ensure you are doing the exercise correctly even it is an easier way to do them.
-Once you build your strength and stability you can increase the difficulty level or resistance.
+However this does not always mean you look for more support - and by this we mean that machines are not always the answer; Machines can often provide too much support and not necessarily be the first step in the regression of an exercise.
+Always ensure you are doing an exercise correctly even it is an easier way to do it.Then, once you build your strength and stability you can increase the difficulty level or resistance.
 Ultimately our trainers can show you the correct way to work your abdominals.

-Solution: The desire to shift weight from a particular body part is fairly common.
+Solution: The desire to shift weight from a particular body part is fairly common; particularly when it comes to the abdominal region.
 Unfortunately there are no quick fixes!
 The answer is usually a specialised combination of diet and exercise that will help you lose fat and tone muscle.
-In some special cases there may be extenuating circumstances including: illness, disease, a high rate of retention or an intolerance to a type of food or liquid, or possibly your actual ability with exercise.
+In some special cases there may be extenuating circumstances that influence your weight including: illness, disease, a high rate of retention or an intolerance to a type of food or liquid, or possibly your actual ability with exercise.
 One of our trainers can help to determine the best path for you.

 QUESTIONS ABOUT DIET AND NUTRITION, WEIGHT LOSS/FAT BURNING

 There are many diets and fad dieting out there.
-The trick is to find a personalised eating plan that suits you and your goals.
-You can play around with these diets for years and receive all kinds of results.
-Or, you can sit down and assess your health and fitness goals.
+The trick is to find a personalised eating plan tailored to your own needs and goals.
+You can play around with these diets for years and receive all kinds of inconsistant results.
+Alternatively, you can sit down and assess your health and fitness goals.
 Your own health and fitness goals will help guide you towards making the right eating choices.

 Solution: If you're struggling with diet on your own, ask one of our trainers for more information or read our nutrition pages on this website.
-In the meantime, look at diets that you think are more sustainable.
-We always encourage our clients to choose a diet and exercise plan that suits their lifestyle - plans they have a better chance of maintaining and sticking to for a long period of time The exception to this is with our athletes and those who are training for a specific purpose or time period.
+In the meantime, look at diets that you think are more sustainable in the long term.
+We always encourage our clients to choose a diet and exercise plan that suits their lifestyle - plans they have a better chance of maintaining.
+The exception to this is with our athletes and for those who are training for a specific purpose or time period.

 Solution: If your weight loss really is at a plateau, there's going to be a reason for that.
 See one of our trainers for further assessment or try mixing things up.
 Increase the intensity of your training and ensure that the difficulty of your exercise regime progresses.
 Just remember to ALWAYS progress safely.
 Ensure your diet compliments your body type as well as the type of training you are undergoing, Remember exercise works in unison with your diet.

-I know you don't want to hear this, but this is not a problem that has one simple solution!
-You might be retaining weight around your stomach for a number of reasons which you might need to address to take the appropriate measures or attempt any form of trial and error process.
+I know you don't want to hear this, but this is a problem that does not have one simple solution!
+You might be retaining weight around your stomach for a number of reasons which need to be addressed before taking the appropriate measures or attempt any form of trial and error process.

-Solution: Ask one of our trainers to further assess you and continue to assess you as this will allow for absolute results.
+Solution: Ask one of our trainers to further assess you, with continual assessments to allow for definitive results.
 Remember any fitness goal always begins with your diet, so start there.
-But also remember that without exercise to burn and burn the required amount of what you are putting into your body, the process might take longer.
-To get more information about a diet specific for you, talk to one of our trainers.
+But also remember that without exercise to burn the required amount of what you are putting into your body, the process might take longer.
+To get more information about nutritional guidelines for you, talk to one of our trainers.
 Or if deeper analysis is required you may need to speak to your GP or possibly see a nutritionist.

 *Note; Unfortunately you cannot target where you wish to specifically lose weight.
-But there are ways.
-You can't replace muscle for fat and vice versa, however the more muscle you have the more fat you can burn.
+However, there are ways to help.
+You can't replace muscle for fat and vice versa, but the more muscle you have the more fat you can burn.
 So building more muscle in and around, say your abdominals, (in theory) should help but won't guarantee results.
-Remember that other factors such as diet, is also an essential requirement.
+Remember that other factors such as diet, are an essential requirement.

 Your exercises should always be challenging.
 Not even 1,000 crunches a day could guarantee a flat stomach.
 It might help but you'll need to address more issues such as; more cardio, the type of exercises you're doing, the way you're doing them or the type of workout you're undertaking.
 Another tip is to try and always engage your core with every exercise, even in your day to day life.

 This is a calculation which requires further analysis, so if you wish to know how many calories to eat per day as per your body type, consult one of our trainers.
-You will see that by simply subtracting the amount of calories you eat a day alone will decrease your size naturally (but don't neglect your exercise).
+You will see that by simply minimising the amount of calories you eat a day alone could decrease your size naturally (but don't neglect your exercise).

 This is as common a question as there is.
 It also comes back to as simple a metaphor as comparing apples and oranges.
-If you go to buy a car you donít just pick one that looks the best, just like you should never judge a book by its cover.
+If you go to buy a car you don’t just pick the one that looks the best.
 You need to dig deeper.
-In this scenario weight is your overall size, fat is more complex; it's something you require, can put on and burn just as easy.
+In this scenario weight is your overall size.
+Fat is more complex, it's something you require, can put on and burn just as easily.
 It is also what we usually have too much of and therefore need to lose the most.
 Smooth toned bodies usually have an unhealthy level of fat (not weight).
-So if you do an assessment; ensure you donít neglect doing"skin folds" for more accurate readings of how much fat you have as well as where abouts on your body is storing the most most amount of fat (not just weight).
-Tape measurements is another way to get more accurate readings than simply jumping on the scales
+So if you do an assessment; ensure you don’t neglect doing"skin folds" for more accurate readings of how much fat you have as well as where abouts on your body is storing the most most amount of fat (not just weight).
+Tape measurements are another way to get more accurate readings than simply jumping on the scales.

 Do supplements work?